wuxxin/infra-shared/docs/development.md

 ### Development Documents

-- `docs/development.md`: (This file) The project file layout, architectural overview, developer and agent guidelines for working with project
+- `docs/development.md`: (This file) The project file layout, architectural overview, developer and agent guidelines
-- `docs/marimo-development.md`: if present, Developer Guidelines for working with marimo notebooks of this project
+- `docs/marimo-development.md`: if present, Developer Guidelines for working with marimo notebooks
 - `docs/tasks.md`: A living document tracking tasks of types already completed, newly discovered, to be done, and tracking memories about discovered relations

 ### User Documentation